JonyEpsilon/gorilla-repl.org/developers.md

 - Make sure you're on master!
 (Both repos).
 - `lein deploy clojars`, first gorilla-repl and then lein-gorilla, and promote.
 - Switch back to develop before you forget.
 (Both repos).
-- Update the version in start.md of gorilla-repl.org (three places).
+- Update the version in start.md of gorilla-repl.org (two places).
 - Update the `latest-version` var on the updates web-page.